Rødovre: History

 Until 1901, the town was part of the parish of Brønshøj-Rødovre.
 Vanløse was also part of that parish.
 In that year, Rødovre was created as independent municipality and Brønshøj was simultaneously annexed by the city of Copenhagen.

 Geography

 Rødovre, co-extensive with the territory of its municipality, is in the central-western suburbs of Copenhagen, bordering Copenhagen Municipality to the east, Glostrup to the west, Herlev to the north, and Brøndby and Hvidovre to the south.

 The town mostly comprises suburban homes in the south and light industrial areas in the north.
 It has several smaller green areas, including Schweizerdalsparken, and larger areas such as Vestvolden and Damhussøen lie inside Copenhagen Municipality adjacent to and forming the border with Rødovre.
 There are six public schools in the town, one technical school and a private school.

 Rødovre Centrum is a shopping mall.
 Viften - meaning "The Fan" - which besides being a café, is a cinema and a combined concert hall/theatre.
 There are also many smaller business districts such as Damhustorvet and Islev Torv.
+Damhustorvet is a traffic hub and small business district in south-eastern Rødovre, immediately before the border to Copenhagen.